Outbound Sales Prospecting for Small B2B Teams: How to Find and Qualify the Right Prospects in 2026

 Step 2: Segment and Tier Your Target Accounts

 Not every account on your list deserves the same level of research and personalization.
 Account segmentation organizes your full target market into tiers based on ICP fit and potential deal value, so you allocate deep, custom research to high-value accounts and lighter, templated touches to the rest.
-Treating every prospect like a Tier 1 target is the fastest path to burnout.
-A tiered framework prevents that by matching effort to each account's realistic potential.
+Treat all 500 prospects like Tier 1 targets and you will be exhausted by Thursday with 40 accounts researched.

 The Three-Tier Account Framework